Welcome to the Piano World Piano Forums Over 2 million posts about pianos, digital pianos, and all types of keyboard instruments

 Piano playing is a sport.
 You have to do it every day.
 And you need a coach to point out the dumb stuff you're doing.
 (Because, obviously, if you're doing it, you don't think it's dumb)

-...Steve http://PianoCheetah.com - writing my own piano practice program ...yeah, I'm crazy like that
+...Steve http://PianoCheetah.com - writing my own piano practice program ...yep, I'm crazy

 I use synthesia to learn pieces, however it isn't smart, or it is smart if you want to play some spesific pieces if you can't read sheet music.
 I cant read sheet music but have skipped that part and now i am working on harder pieces, and by doing that i miss a lot of the basics, also somethings just cant be expressed by midi, thinks that can be expressed in sheet music e.g. pedaling and dynamics So do use it you need to know your piece.
 But it is great if you find the right midi file which http://www.kunstderfuge.com does often supply if you want to play classical pieces. because it has two tracks for left and right hand, also many of their midi files are live performances which then means that if you have something like e.g. Akoustik Piano you can hear how the piece is played properly or get a slight idea of the interpretation.
 Still sheet music is best, but synthesia has worked well for me.